kellyjonbrazil/jc/docs/parsers/stat.md

 jc - JSON CLI output utility stats Parser

 Usage:
-    specify --stats as the first argument if the piped input is coming from stats
+    specify --stat as the first argument if the piped input is coming from stat

+Compatibility:
+    'linux'

 Examples: